server-os/server-image/README.md

 ### Build Outputs

 By default, running `gmake live` produces a directory and a tarball in the `output` directory.
-This can be used in Triton with the `sdcadm` commands and can be used to boot through `ipxe` or other network boot loaders.
+This can be used to boot through `ipxe` or other network boot loaders.

 It is also possible to create ISO and USB images.
 These images default